LarsShaq/GANs/README.md

 ### Deconvolution and Checkerboard Artifacts
 Good reading material: https://distill.pub/2016/deconv-checkerboard/

+### Synthesizing retinal and neuronal images with generative adversarial nets - 2018

 ### SYNTHETIC DATA AUGMENTATION USING GAN FOCLASSIFICATIONR IMPROVED LIVER LESION CLASSIFICATION - 2018
 In medical applications there is often a lack of data.
 They were able to improve there classification accuracy significantly by using synthetically augmentated images from GAN.
 They trained a GAN for each of the three classes separatly.
 Since they didnt have that much images to train the GAN, they used a lot of augmentated images (flipped, rotated etc) to train the GAN.